-Happy 224th Birthday, Coast Guard!
-We’ve all watched “The Guardian” and routinely watch the “Coast Guard Alaska” show on The Weather Channel, right?
+Happy Birthday, Coast Guard!
+We’ve all watched “The Guardian” and have watched the “Coast Guard Alaska” show on The Weather Channel, right?

 So we totally all know rescue swimmers are the most amazing thing ever and Alaska is the best place to live if you want to have a successful Coastie career, right?

 Quite possibly.
 But for those of us who don’t get to star in our own show or live in Alaska, allow me to share five things to love about the Coast Guard on their birthday August 4.

 1. The Coast Guard comes to the rescue.